CrEagleOne/dbtective/docs/_build/fr/_sources/source/compare.md.txt

 ## Details
 Displays the list of common tables between the 2 selected databases.

 By pressing "DELETE" on the keyboard, the table associated with the selected row will not be compared.
 To add the table again, press "Backspace".

+## CSV files
+Each CSV file to be processed in the comparison must adhere to the following rules:
+- The file name must be identical
+  * To the name of the table to be compared for a database comparison
+  * To the name of the other file for a comparison with another file
+- Must contain the column names in the header
+- Ensure the consistency of the exported data